krillinai/GEO/README.md

-# The Complete guide to GEO - Generative Engine Optimization
+# The Complete Guide to GEO - Generative Engine Optimization

 > Written and Maintained by [KrillinAI](https://github.com/KrillinAI), an AI team focused on **content intelligence** and **global growth**.
 > © 2025 KrillinAI.
 All rights reserved.